hashbanger/Natural_Language_Processing_in_Tensorflow/README.md

 # Natural_Language_Processing_in_Tensorflow
-NLP concepts and code from Coursera NLP course.from tensorflow.pre Part of Deeplearning.ai specialization
+NLP concepts and code from Coursera NLP course using tensorflow.
+Part of Deeplearning.ai specialization.